 A shorter term may mean your payments are higher but could substantially reduce the amount of interest you pay on the loan overall.

-Skipton can arrange life cover which gives you the peace of mind of knowing that your outstanding mortgage balance will be repaid if you die.
-So no matter what, your spouse or family won't have to assume your liabilities.
-Our range of insurance policies gives you the peace of mind which comes from knowing that your home, and therefore your family's future, is taken care of.
+Skipton can arrange life cover which gives you the peace of mind of knowing that your outstanding mortgage balance will be repaid if you die, so your spouse or family won't have to assume your liabilities.
+Our range of insurance policies gives you the peace of mind which comes from knowing that your mortgage is taken care of.